KarishmaSavant/EmbC_256278/simulation/README.md

 ### Case 3: Driver's seat is UNOCCUPIED, Heater is OFF
 ![OFF](Capture4.png)
 ## LED ON
-### Case 1: Driver's seat is UNOCCUPIED, Heater is OFF
+### Case 1: Driver's seat is OCCUPIED, Heater is ON
 ![ON](Capture3.png)